julieshapo/shopify-test-store/README.md

 # Shopify test project of online store

-This project is created to study the Shopify development process
+This project was created to study the Shopify development process: how to create Shopify themes for Online Store 2.0 (JSON Templates) using Shopify CLI, Liquid, & TailwindCSS